Need Inspiration? Here’s 12 Things to Do After You Retire.

 Retired teacher and private pilot Brenda does a bit of everything – traveling, volunteering, tutoring – but theater is especially close to her heart.

 While enrolled in acting lessons at the local Playhouse Merced, she got an idea and approached the Playhouse director.
-Soon after, the Playhouse partnered with Holiday The Hampshire to bring a theater program to Brenda’s community in Merced, California.
+Soon after, the Playhouse partnered with Holiday Hampshire to bring a theater program to Brenda’s community in Merced, California.

 “That idea wasn’t really on a bucket list – because I don’t have one of those,” she says with a laugh.
 “I just do whatever I want to do.”